 The property was purchased in 1987, in 1990 the current Peach Blossom preschool building with a Eurythmy room was built, followed by the main building with 5 classrooms, science lab and office in 1993.

 The bell tower and the flow form were completed in 1999.
 In 2002 new wooden playground structures were finished.
-The Governance Manual was completed in 2012 and adopted by the Board of Trustees.

 In 2018 the school was rebranded as Lakeside School, and the association became Lakeside Educational Society of Kelowna.